 About the Signature Seminars/HNRC 4013H

 The Honors College offers Signature Seminars on cutting-edge topics taught by top professors, who are named Dean's Fellows in the Honors College.
-Students must apply to participate, and are designated Dean's Signature Scholars – a great plus for your resume.
+You must apply to participate, and if admitted, will be designated a Dean's Signature Scholars – a great plus for your resume.
 These seminars give you three hours of honors credit and in some cases, may also satisfy requirements specific to your degree.
 Please consult individual course pages for more information.

 Questions?
 Contact Dean Lynda Coon.